jjhbk/learnweb3_workshops/README.md

-# This is series of 3 workshops
+# This is a series of 3 workshops

 ## Intro to Cartesi - Workshop1